 Trust in other team members

 Collaboration is an essential ingredient for just about any team, and it’s difficult to develop excellent and seamless collaboration in teams whose members have low trust in one another.
-With virtual team building, remote teams can get to know their coworkers outside of work and find deeper ways to bond and trust one another.
+With virtual team building, remote teams can get to know their coworkers outside of work and find deeper ways to bond and build trust with one another.
 Ultimately, this cascades into the way they collaborate on the job and work toward the same business development goals.

 In 2018, Gallup found that 85% of employees were disengaged at their jobs.
 This disengagement led to decreased productivity, higher absenteeism and overall loss of revenue for companies.
 With virtual team building, you can keep employees productive and engaged, especially when coworkers form strong bonds and personal connections.
 The higher level of engagement will lead to greater output and productivity.